peterthenelson/fiolin/DESIGN.md

 ### Content Security Policies

-- These direct the browser to disallow certain behaviors (e.g., sending XMLHTTPRequests, wrapping the site in an iframe, etc.).
+- These direct the browser to disallow certain behaviors (e.g., sending XMLHTTPRequests, wrapping the site in an iframe, running inline scripts, etc.).
 - The most directly relevant types of directives are `connect-src`, `script-src`, and `worker-src`, but honestly any type of inclusion of a resource from an attacker-controlled domain could result in data exfiltration, so the default